 Unify eligibility feeds, life event handling, and member entry points so dental doesn't live in a separate universe.

 Dental is often treated like a commodity benefit.
-But in practice, it’s a capped financial product wrapped in old-school administration-creating more friction than most employers realize and delivering less prevention than it should.
+But it's really a capped financial product wrapped in old-school administration—creating more friction than most employers realize and delivering less prevention than it should.

-If you rebuild dental around clarity, low friction, and verified preventive action, it stops being an afterthought and becomes something more valuable: a trust-building benefit employees actually use, and a practical proving ground for prevention that can elevate the rest of your benefits strategy.
+If you rebuild dental around clarity, low friction, and verified preventive action, it stops being an afterthought.
+It becomes something more valuable: a trust-building benefit employees actually use, and a proving ground for prevention that can elevate the rest of your benefits strategy.
+WellthCare, the first Health-to-Wealth Benefit System, extends this logic by linking every verified preventive action—dental included—to store dollars and retirement contributions, so prevention compounds into real financial growth.